RollingRabz/DE_TEST/03-data-engineering-skill-test/03-complex_data_transformation-test/README.md

 product_sale.to_sql(name='product_sales', con=engine, if_exists='append', index=False)
 ```

-Now the 3 tables we created earlier will have data in it.
+Now, the three tables we created earlier will contain data.

 ## ETL_2

-Instead of transform data and load it to database, I will save it to 2 csv files which are
+Instead of transforming the data and loading it into the database, I will save it to two CSV files, which are

-1. csv file name `transaction_by_loc_gen.csv` contain total, min, max, average transaction amount by user location and gender.
+1. `transaction_by_loc_gen.csv` contain total, min, max, average transaction amount by user location and gender.
-2. csv file name `top_20_cm_sales.csv` contain top 20 best sell in Chiangmai by day (require field product_id and sales (quantity x amount)).
+2. `top_20_cm_sales.csv` contain top 20 best sell in Chiangmai by day (require field product_id and sales (quantity x amount)).

-- Run this command in terminal (pwd must be in this folder)
+- Run this command in the terminal (make sure the current working directory is this folder first).

 ```
 python ETL_2.py \